gkartikey05/Internship-Assignment/README.md

   To preview and run the project on your device:
   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
   2) Open HTML file in your code editor
-  3) Open HTML file with live server
+  3) Run HTML file with live server on your code editor